 State officials won their case in the Maryland courts, which led the bank to appeal to the U.S. Supreme Court, which began to hear arguments in the case on Feb.
 22, 1819, in a courtroom in the basement of the U.S. Capitol.

 Presiding over then-seven-member court was the nation’s fourth Chief Justice, John Marshall.
 Marshall was a Revolutionary War veteran who had served as President John Adams’ envoy to France and Secretary of State before Adams appointed him to head the court in 1801.
-Adams joined the court just weeks before Adams’ successor Thomas Jefferson was set to take over.
+Marshall joined the court just weeks before Adams’ successor Thomas Jefferson was set to take over.

 Both sides had high-powered lawyers to represent them.
 Representing Maryland was Luther Martin, the state’s Attorney General, who had served as a delegate to the Constitutional Convention in 1787.
 Martin had famously walked out of the Constitutional Convention proceedings because he opposed the creation of a strong central government.